-How do I choose a trusted service provider?
+How do i choose a trusted service provider?

 Honestly speaking, all service providers will claim creditability and capability when approaching your business.
 You need to have thorough enquiries and discussion before deciding.
 A prominent service provider will:

-- be qualified for providing offshoring managed services, both in Australia and destination countries (with ISO, Microsoft, Cisco…certificates)
+- Be qualified for providing offshoring managed services, both in Australia and destination countries (with ISO, Microsoft, Cisco…certificates)

-- be willing to commit to long-term partnership, onsite and around-the-clock support
+- Be willing to commit to long-term partnership, onsite and around-the-clock support

-- be confident to connect you with other clients, so you can have more insights
+- Be confident to connect you with other clients, so you can have more insights

-- have experience in managing data centres and IT systems across countries
+- Have experience in managing data centres and IT systems across countries

 - If possible, undertake a site visit of the service provider.

 That being said, ASW Global takes pride in providing qualified offshoring managed services across New South Wales, South Australia, Western Australia, and Victoria for our partners.
 Based in contemporary offices in Malaysia, Vietnam and the Philippines, our certified IT professionals possess various certificates from market leaders like Microsoft, Cisco, Citrix, Alcatel and VMware.
 Our data security also reaches ISO27001 global standards to offer safe, well-integrated managed services.
-Contact us today and let’s explore opportunities in offshoring your helpdesk/ service desk functions to ASW Global.
+Contact us for offshoring helpdesk and let’s explore opportunities in offshoring your helpdesk/ service desk functions to ASW Global.